The Black Collection

 Drawing by Lucie Barde

-While several variations of his coat of arms are known, this seal belonged to General Charles-Étienne-François Ruty.
+While several variations of his coat of arms are known, this seal stamp belonged to General Charles-Étienne-François Ruty.
 Originally created Baron of the Empire, he was later elevated to Count in 1813.
 The engraving on this seal corresponds to the following blazon: « Parti d’azur au palmier d’or terrassé de même, et de gueules coupé par un trait d’or, chargé en chef du signe des comtes militaires et en pointe d’une étoile d’or », surmounted by the toque with five ostrich feathers assigned to counts of the Empire, and adorned with mantling and a star of the Legion of Honor.
 This collection also includes another seal that belonged to the general, showing a later form of his arms, enriched with the mantle of a Peer of France, a dignity Ruty received during the Bourbon Restoration.
 A third example, engraved with similar motifs, belonged to his son Anatole de Ruty, who likewise held the title of Peer of France.

 Charles Etienne Francois Ruty